 The electrical grid is the intricate system designed to provide electricity all the way from its generation to the customers that use it for their daily needs.
 These systems have grown from small local designs, to stretching thousands of kilometers and connecting millions of homes and businesses today.

 Electricity begins in power plants which work to convert mechanical energy of a turbine into electrical energy by the use of a generator (with the exception of solar power, which uses photovoltaic cells to accomplish this).
-Power plants require the energy from fuels such as coal or natural gas, or flows, such as wind and sunlight in order to do this.
+Power plants require the energy from fuels such as coal or natural gas, or primary energy flows, such as wind and sunlight in order to do this.
 These plants generate lots of electricity and are often far away from the demand for electricity; the next system (transmission) solves this problem.

 Electrical transmission is accomplished by the use of power lines.
 Electricity exiting the power plant passes through a transmission station where the electricity is "stepped-up".
 This means that the voltage is increased, with a proportional decrease in the electric current (the amount of electrons that are flowing per second).
 This increase in voltage is accomplished by a transformer.
 This electricity can flow long distances, with a typical maximum distance being around 500 kilometers.